 But right now fossil fuels still supply more than 80% of global energy.
 All the while, we’re releasing large amounts of carbon dioxide into the air that get trapped in our atmosphere through the greenhouse effect.
 Over time, this leads to global warming.
 To prevent catastrophic climate change and create a more sustainable future, we need to leverage renewable energies as much as possible.

 But to power the world through electricity is a massive undertaking.
-Widespread adoption of renewable energies will require increased coordination and networking across electrical power grids and distributed electricity generation and storage units.
+Widespread adoption of renewable energies will require increased coordination and networking across electrical power grids, energy grid and distributed electricity generation and storage units.
 Power and generator systems will need to be connected to solar plants and wind turbines.
 New lightning systems, boilers, and heat pumps will need to be networked as will electrical vehicles and devices.
-Plus, a renewable energy landscape will create new demand for forecasting electrical power output and consumption levels.
+Plus, a renewable energy landscape will create new demand for forecasting electrical power comsumption output and energy consumption levels.
 All this requires considerable restructuring of the current energy landscape.

-Advanced AI technology can accelerate the energy transition on many fronts.
-It can help identify data patterns and insights to improve energy performance, coordinate distributed energy assets, manage energy demand, forecast energy output to optimize power grids, and even discover and innovate new energy materials.
+Advanced AI & machine learning technology can accelerate the energy transition on many fronts.
+Machine learning can help identify data patterns and insights to improve energy performance, coordinate distributed energy assets, manage energy demand, forecast energy output to optimize power grids, and even discover and innovate new energy materials.

-Together, these applications will result in intelligent wind power and smart solar plants.
+Together, these applications will result in intelligent wind power and smart solar plants (wind and solar farms).
 By helping wind turbines integrate with the power grid and communicate with each other, active wind turbines can compensate for offline turbines to ensure overall output is maintained.
 By monitoring solar operations and performance data, AI can predict weather patterns and adjust power generation accordingly.
 It can also vary power generation based on peaks and troughs in energy demand.
-This way, renewable energy remains maximally efficient and easier to adopt.
+This way, renewable energy generation remains maximally efficient and easier to adopt.

-However, AI has yet to be widely used in the energy transition.
+However, Artificial intelligence has yet to be widely used in the energy transition.
 Despite all its benefits, AI needs further development and innovation before it can perform all the energy operation and maintenance tasks listed above.
 To this end, the World Economic Forum recently published a white paper that identifies 9 useful principles for using AI in the energy transition.
-Here are the nine principles across three broad stages of AI implementation:
+Here are the nine principles across three broad stages of Artificial intelligence implementation: